-The Level Crossing Removal Project (LXRP) involves the elimination of 75 level crossings across metropolitan Melbourne by 2025.
+The Level Crossing Removal Project (LXRP) involves the removal of 85 level crossings across metropolitan Melbourne by 2025.
 In addition, the program involves other rail network upgrades such as new train stations, track duplications and train stabling yards.

 The project is being overseen by Victoria’s Major Transport Infrastructure Authority (MTIA).